 Saint Louis University School of Law and the Center for International and Comparative Law are proud to host distinguished international academics, lawyers, judges, government officials and graduate law students engaged in legal research and professional development.

-International Visiting Scholars and Visiting Researchers visit SLU LAW for periods ranging from 10 days to one year.
+Visiting International Scholars and Visiting International Researchers visit SLU LAW for periods ranging from 10 days to one year.
 Recent visiting scholars and researchers have come from diverse areas such as China, Germany, Italy, Portugal and France.
 Over the years, visiting scholars and researchers have contributed to SLU LAW's rich intellectual climate while drawing on the wide-ranging expertise of SLU LAW's faculty in U.S. domestic, international and comparative law.

 International Visiting Scholars